 Dating back to the days of WCW, Chris Jericho and Bill Goldberg did not see eye to eye.
 This didn’t change when the two wound up in the same WWE locker room several years down the line.
-Chris Jericho is a no-nonsense kind of guy, and he will confront anyone deserving of it ranging from Goldberg, to “The Beast” Brock Lesnar, to Sin Cara.
+Chris Jericho is a no-nonsense kind of guy, and he will confront anyone deserving of it, ranging from Goldberg to Brock Lesnar to Sin Cara.
 With Chris’s legacy of having many fascinating tales away from the ring, let’s indulge in the Goldberg fight and see who won.

 The Chris Jericho and Bill Goldberg Fight Was a Time Bomb Waiting to Happen

 Chris Jericho is a very outspoken individual who is not shy to express his opinions and share his stories.
-Goldberg, on the other hand, is a more soft-spoken individual, and to no real surprise, there is little to no details on this Jericho vs. Goldberg fight on his behalf.
+On the other hand, Goldberg is a more soft-spoken individual, and he hasn’t gone on record to talk about this fight – to no real surprise.
 However, after reading Chris’ story on the Goldberg fight, you will perhaps understand why we’ve not heard Goldberg go into detail.

 In Chris Jericho’s recommended second autobiography, Undisputed: How to Become World Champ in 1,372 Easy Steps, Y2J detailed what happened: